Franco-Bogan

 The real surprise package of our time in the Loire Valley was our good fortune at selecting the village of Nazelles-Negron in which to stay.
 Massive props to my co-worker Ros whom stayed here with her family a few years back (good work Ros - I owe you a big one).
 Veronique and Oliver were not only great hosts at the Chateau de Nazelles, but their suggestions re what to see and do whilst in their little patch of paradise was priceless.

+The village is a 5 minute drive from the town of Amboise, which is fairytale beautiful, and filled with happy, smiling folks, all willing to help you out with our useless take on French, and their equally crap English.
+And the wine.
+To quote myself, "OH MY GOD!".
 What's all of this got to do with the theme of this post?
 Amboise's main attraction apart from the wine, the sunshine and the hot air ballooning (that story's coming soon), is the Chateau d'Amboise, which is a regal-enough massive fifteenth-century stone Chateau.
 It houses a chapel containing the last remains of Leonardo de Vinci (whom retired and later died here), as well as some beautiful gardens on the upper slopes of the property.

 Chateau Versailles